oluwaluhmie/Oluwaluhmie/README.md

 # Hi 👋, My name is Ebenezer Olajide

-I'm a Frontend Developer, IT Support Specialist and Tech Enthusiast!
+I'm a Web Developer, IT Specialist and Tech Enthusiast!

 ## 💫 Little Bit More About Me